CommonAccord/Site-Org/Doc/02/Form/Escrow/Escrow_Form.01.md

 15.Ti=Notices

-15.sec=All notices under {this_Escrow_Agreement} shall be delivered by electronic message using the “blockchain&rdquo; technology through which {this_Escrow_Agreement} was entered.
+15.sec=All notices under {this_Escrow_Agreement} shall be delivered by electronic message using the "blockchain" technology through which {this_Escrow_Agreement} was entered.

 16.=[02/Sec/Sec_Misc_InterpretationToConformToCode.01.md]